How the New Testament Canon was Formed

 By the time we come to the end of the second century and look at the citations of Clement of Alexandria (writings cir.
 195-202) and Tertullian (writings cir.
 205-225) we find hundreds of references from almost every NT document.
 The NT writings that are excluded by these two men are very similar to that of Irenaeus, but Clement then includes many writings as “scripture” that did not get final acceptance.
 One can take the citations from Clement and Tertullian and reconstruct the entire NT excluding the 4 or 5 small epistles which they neglect.
 Indeed, this is a very important factor from this point forward - “Did Clement/Tertullian cite from it?”
 These are the first two prolific Christian writers.
 From this point forward we find an increasing number of fathers writings great numbers of documents filled with biblical citations.

-The Muratorian canon is a manuscript fragment that represents the oldest known list (or canon) of the New Testament.
+The Muratorian canon is a manuscript fragment that represents the oldest known orthodox list (or canon) of the New Testament.
 The beginning and ending of the MS is missing.
-The document is dated by most scholars about 170 AD.
-It was discovered in a library in Italy by Ludovico Antonio Muratori, a famous historian of the time.
-This list consists of the following:
+The document is dated by most scholars to have been written around 170-200 AD.
+This document was discovered in an Italian library by Ludovico Antonio Muratori, a famous historian of the time.
+This list includes the following:

-- (Matthew and Mark were apparently named in the beginning of the fragment which is missing)
+- Matthew and Mark (we assume these were named in the beginning of the fragment which is missing - the writer mentions "four gospels")

 - Luke and John